Navjot Sidhu promises Rs 2,000 for women homemakers, 8 LPG cylinders

 -

-Advancing the race to lure voters with promises of freebies ahead of the upcoming state assembly elections, Punjab Congress chief Navjot Singh Sidhu on Monday promised Rs 2,000 per month for women homemakers if his party is voted to power.
+Seeking to outdo party's rivals in promises for women ahead of Punjab assembly elections, state Congress chief Navjot Singh Sidhu on Monday said that if returned to power, Congress government will provide Rs 2,000 per month to women homemakers and eight cooking gas cylinders every year to them.

-Sidhu also promised eight free cooking gas cylinders to homemakers every year.
+The promises include Rs 5,000 and Rs 15,000 each to girl students passing Class 5 and Class 10 respectively and Rs 20,000 to each to girl students passing Class 12.

-The state Congress chief also promised two-wheelers to girls taking admission in colleges for further studies, Rs 20,000 to those passing 12th class, Rs 15,000 to the ones passing 10th standard and Rs 5,000 to the others passing fifth grade.
+"Congress will give Rs 5,000 and Rs 15,000 each to girl students on passing Class 5 and Class 10, respectively.
+We'll give Rs 20,000 to each girl student when she passes Class 12.
+To help girl students pursue higher studies, we'll give them computer tablets," Sidhu said while addressing a rally in Barnala.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)